The Green Green Grass: Filming

 Most episodes were filmed in front of a live audience at Teddington Studios (the 2005 special was recorded at Pinewood Studios).
 There are three major sets; The Pub, Boycie's Front Room and Boycie's Kitchen.
 Other sets are irregularly used.
 Outdoor shots are constantly used for footage of on and around the farm.
 Footage of the local village is often used.
-Location shooting of Boyce's farm was recorded at John Challis' own home near Leintwardine, on the Herefordshire/Shropshire border, and the surrounding area.
+Location shooting of Boyce's farm was recorded at John Challis' own home at the time, near Leintwardine, on the Herefordshire/Shropshire border, and the surrounding area.

 The pilot for the series was recorded on 24 November 2004 at Teddington Studios.
 The remainder of the series was shot over June–August 2005.
 A Christmas special was also filmed.
 The second series and 2006 special were filmed over the summer months of 2006 and the third series was filmed during the summer of 2007.
 The fourth series was filmed during the summer months of 2008 however the series did not begin to air until 8 January 2009.